seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Thou dost not speak so much.

 **PANDARUS**
-Faith, I’ll not meddle in’t.
+Faith, I'll not meddle in't.
 Let her be as she is:
-if she be fair, ’tis the better for her; an she be
+if she be fair, 'tis the better for her; an she be
 not, she has the mends in her own hands.

 **TROILUS**